 The Company is authorised and regulated by the FCA in the United Kingdom.
 The FCA requires a specified minimum level of regulatory capital and liquidity to be maintained by the Company.
-The Company operates its branch offices in Frankfurt, Paris, Milan, Stockholm and Amsterdam under the passporting regime of the Markets in Financial Instruments Directive with the FCA as the home state regulator.
+The Company currently operates its branch offices in Frankfurt, Paris, Milan, Stockholm, Amsterdam and Madrid under the passporting regime of the Markets in Financial Instruments Directive with the FCA as the home state regulator.
 The Zurich branch is authorised by the Swiss Financial Markets Supervisory Authority (FINMA).
-The Dubai branch is authorised and regulated by the Dubai Financial Services Authority.
-Jefferies (Switzerland) Limited, a subsidiary of the Company, remains authorised and regulated by FINMA; however, management will place this entity into liquidation during 2018.
+Jefferies (Switzerland) Limited, a subsidiary of the Company, remains authorised and regulated by FINMA; however, management intends to place this entity into liquidation within the current financial year.
+Leucadia Investment Management Limited (LIML), a UK subsidiary acquired in the year, is authorised and regulated by the FCA in the UK.

-The Company is a member of the following exchanges: London Stock Exchange, Euronext, ICE Futures Europe (Financials), Deutsche Boerse, Oslo Bors, SIX Swiss Exchange, Borsa Italia, Nasdaq OMX, HDAT, SENAF, CME Group, Bondivision and BATS CHI-X Europe.
+The Company is a member of the following exchanges: London Stock Exchange, Euronext, ICE Futures Europe (Financials), Deutsche Boerse, Oslo Bors, SIX Swiss Exchange, Borsa Italia, Nasdaq OMX, HDAT, SENAF, Bondivision and BATS CHI-X Europe.